 Iran sits astride several major faults in the earth's crust and is prone to frequent earthquakes, many of which have been devastating.

 The deadliest quake in the country was in June 1990 and measured 7.7 on the Richter scale.

-About 37,000 people were killed and more than 100,000 injured in the northwestern provinces of Gilan and Zanjan.
-It devastated around 27 towns and 1,870 villages.
+About 37,000 people were killed and more than 100,000 injured in the north-western provinces of Gilan and Zanjan.
+Nearly 27 towns and 1,870 villages were devastated.